Peter Carr (public servant): Early life

 Peter Carr was born in 1930 in the South Yorkshire mining town of Mexborough, England, the son of George Carr, a print worker, and his wife, Marjorie (née Tailby).
 After leaving school without qualifications aged thirteen, he completed an apprenticeship as a joiner at General Electric Company and did National Service in the Royal Air Force Mountain Rescue Service.
 He worked on building sites and for cabinet making firms for fifteen years until his mid twenties but during this period began to read widely, especially the Fabian philosopher Bertrand Russell and the social historian GDH Cole and he ran courses for the Workers' Educational Association.
 In 1956 he left home to study at Fircroft College in Birmingham, an adult education college founded by the Cadbury family, where he met his wife, Geraldine, who was working at the Cadbury’s chocolate factory in the city.
-The following year, his trade union, the Almagamated Society of Woodworkers (now part of the UCATT union), sponsored him to study economics and politics at Ruskin College in Oxford.
+The following year, his trade union, the Amalgamated Society of Woodworkers (now part of the UCATT union), sponsored him to study economics and politics at Ruskin College in Oxford.
 Whilst at Ruskin, he edited its New Epoch magazine and was adopted by the ‘Oxford School’ of industrial relations academics, which included his friend and fellow Yorkshireman, the labour economist Professor Derek Robinson as well as Allan Flanders and Hugh Clegg at Nuffield College.

 After Oxford, Carr then qualified as a college lecturer at Garnett College in London and went on to lecture on collective bargaining in courses for trade unionists at Percival Whitley Adult Education College in Halifax in West Yorkshire.
 He was active in the Labour Party whilst in Halifax and ran the election campaign that got Shirley Summerskill elected as a member of the UK Parliament.
 He then moved south to Thurrock Technical College (now South Essex College) in Essex, where he pioneered education on collective bargaining for dockyard, chemical industry and paper workers.
 During this time, he organised many exchange trips between UK trade unionists in the UK and those in Sweden and France.
 Through his teaching to trade unionists, he became an advisor to the government’s National Board for Prices and Incomes as an expert witness on wage bargaining in industry.